 - The program works to help youth feel seen and heard and utilizes the arts, humanities, and sciences as a vehicle for social change.

 - The organization actively works to enhance the leadership of youth and alumni.

 - Youth learn to effectively critique their own work and the work of others by acting as peer mentors.

-- Staff have received adequate and appropriate training to meet students’ developmental needs and have access to appropriate resources within or outside the organization to address issues beyond current program or staff capacity.
+- Instructors have access to appropriate resources within and outside the organization to address issues beyond the current program or staff capacity.

-- Participants, teachers, artists, and appropriate collaborators play a meaningful role in the planning process both in designing the program and throughout its implementation.
+- Program operates as part of or is actively developing a holistic community of support for young people rather than one isolated from other programs and services.
+Participants, teachers, artists, and appropriate collaborators play a meaningful role in the planning process both in designing the program and throughout its implementation.